Gauravbtc/test-globle-web/README.md

 # Global Pre Test

-This repository of globale program test
+This repository of global program test

 ## Installation